MarvinLvn/CPC2/docs/training_and_eval.md

 ### How to train a CPC model?

-1) To train a domain-specific learner (data augmentation + same pseudo-speaker sampling):
+1) To train a CPC model only on speech segments, with data augmentation, and temporal same speaker sampling:

 ```bash
 python cpc/train.py --pathDB $PATH_DS_DATA --pathCheckpoint /where/to/store/the/model  --file_extension .wav \